bbzaffari/TCC-Final-Project-Thesis/README.md

 ---
 ---
+# **Cooling Link** – *A Dependable Wireless Monitoring and Control Ecosystem for High‑Humidity Cold Storage Environments*

+---
 > **Disclosure Note**
 >  This document contains descriptions of the Cooling Link Ecosystem and MC.C., which are currently under patent review.
 In compliance with institutional and legal requirements, certain implementation details and architectural diagrams have been intentionally omitted or generalized.
 The full technical disclosure will be made available upon completion of the patent filing.
 ---